 Broken Angels is the second novel of the Takeshi Kovacs series.
 Whereas Altered Carbon was a future noir detective story in the future, Broken Angels is a war picture.
 Even the decades change with Altered Carbon feeling vaguely 1940s-like, Broken Angels feels like it takes place in a pseudo-Vietnam.
-I was initially disappointed to see none of the original cast was returning from the first book but Takeshi himself and that this took place no less than thirty years later.
+I was initially disappointed to see none of the original cast but Takeshi was returning from the first book and that this took place no less than thirty years later.
 I really became fond of Detective Ortega, the Bancrofts, and other characters as well as the Pulp-ish mood.
 Still, I was willing to give the novel a shot and am glad I did.

 Broken Angels' premise is Takeshi Kovacs is now a Lieutenant in the private military company of Carrera's Wedges.
-He's well-liked by everyone, which is somewhat mystifying since he's an absolutely awful military commander who snubs the men under his command as well as his superiors constantly.
+He's well-liked by everyone, which is somewhat mystifying since he's an absolutely awful military commander who constantly snubs the men under his command as well as his superiors.
 Blame it on Envoy training, I guess.
 After a particularly nasty battle, he's approached by a pilot named Schneider who claims to have a lead on a intact Martian spaceship that could elevate humanity's technological capacity by centuries.

 Forming a ragtag bunch of misfits from soldiers waiting to be re-sleeved (essentially, resurrected), he rescues a lovely archaeologist from a prison camp and heads after the ultimate prize.
-It's a good book, halfway between Three Kings and Apocalypse Now in Space.
+It's a good book, halfway between Three Kings and Apocalypse Now IN SPACE.
 However, it does have one flaw: Takeshi Kovacs is a completely unlikable *******.
 It's always a balance with antiheroes as you never want to make them so awful the audience doesn't care what happens to them or too good as it costs them their edge.
 Here, Takeshi's actions really undermine the idea we should give a **** what happens to him.

 Richard K. Morgan has a engrossing horrific vision of war in the future.
 The savagery of conflict coupled with new and terrifying technological devices.
 It's a sobering idea that you can have a massive technological like the corporations and their mercenaries do but none of this will make the slightest bit of difference if the enemy is sufficiently determined.
 Neither side is portrayed as justified with atrocities having built up on both sides.
 The characters are all well-developed with the only problem I had being it was sometimes difficult to keep up with all of them thanks to the large number of Takeshi's recruits.